DirectorySearcher

 $csvFilePath = "\\SERVER\Share\Report.csv"

-# Limit the search to the OU on which a business rule, scheduled task or custom command is executed
+# Search in the OU targeted by a business rule, scheduled task, or custom command.

 $searcher.SearchParameters.BaseObjectPath = $Context.TargetObject.AdsPath